Anomalous Dimension in a Two-Species Reaction-Diffusion System: Introduction

 At the upper critical dimension $d_c=2$ we obtain the density

 where

 with $f(\delta)$ given in Eq.~(\ref{eq:f}).
 The density decay exponent is necessarily discontinuous at the upper critical dimension $d_c=2$, since it is universal below and nonuniversal above $d_c$.
 The power law in (\ref{eq:density_at_dc}) corresponds to the $\epsilon\to 0$ limit of (\ref{eq:theta}), as was found by \cite{Howard96} and \cite{Rajesh04}; however, our exponent $\alpha$ differs from those previous works.
+We return to this point in the summary.
 We find the scaled correlations at the upper critical dimension to have the form

 with

 For the case where the $A$ particles undergo the coalescence reaction ($p=1$) in one spatial dimension, the exponent $\phi$ can be related to a four walker problem which we call the \textit{bracket} problem: given four random walkers that begin spaced along a line, the probability that the middle two walkers ($B$'s) have not met either of the end walkers ($A$'s) by time $t$ decays as $t^{-\beta}$.
 We measure this exponent numerically with use of a mapping to an electrostatic problem \cite{Redner99,benAvraham03}, and find for the case of equal diffusion constants that $\beta = 1.873754(3)$.
 Through scaling arguments presented below, we have (for $p=\delta=d=1$) $\phi = 5/2 - \beta$, giving